iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Weierstrass M-Test.md

 ---
 ### **Intro**

 We state the theorem and them prove it in the next section.
-The Wiestrass M-Test tells us whether a series of function can converges to a continuous function absolutely, or it fails to do so.
+The Weiestrass M-Test tells us whether a series of function can converges to a continuous function absolutely, or it fails to do so.

 > Let $(f_n)_{n\in \mathbb N}$ be a sequence of function and let $(M_n)_{n\in \mathbb N}$ be a sequence of number.
 Let $A$ be the set where the function is going to converge on.
 Define $\Vert g\Vert_{(A, \infty)} = \sup_{x\in A}|g(x)|$ be a norm metric.
 If
 >